 The hidden valueof culture makers

-Where Culture Makers lead,organisations grow twice as fast
+Where Culture Makers lead,organizations grow twice as fast

 Think your workplace culture is inclusive?
 Your employees might think differently.
 Closing this perception gap will yield substantial benefits for companies and their employees.

 We are at an inflection point.
 When it comes to workplace culture, there is a large gap between what leaders think is going on and what employees say is happening on the ground.
-78 percent of leaders feel they create empowering environments—in which employees can be themselves, raise concerns and innovate without fear of failure—but just one third (32 percent) of employees agree.
+Two thirds of leaders (68 percent) feel they create empowering environments—in which employees can be themselves, raise concerns and innovate without fear of failure—but just one third (36 percent) of employees agree.

-In addition, employees care increasingly about workplace culture and believe it’s important to help them thrive in the workplace (reported by 83 percent of women and 67 percent of men).
-Their voices are rising, loud and clear, while a growing number of companies recognise the importance of equality.
+In addition, employees care increasingly about workplace culture and believe it’s important to help them thrive in the workplace (reported by 77 percent of women and 67 percent of men).
+Their voices are rising, loud and clear, while a growing number of companies recognize the importance of equality.

 Yet despite growing awareness, progress just isn’t fast enough.